taligentx/ZeeTweak/README.md

 - `label_normal` - fixes typo for the "Normal" trigger message

 ## Flashing

+Linux/macOS/Windows: [wm-tools](https://github.com/taligentx/ZeeTweak/issues/3) by @rssdev10 - a flashing utility based on Winner Micro's tool that does not require installing Python or other extras.
+Note that the Linux and Windows versions are currently untested.

 Linux/macOS:
   1. Download and extract the [WM IoT SDK](https://doc.winnermicro.net/download/version/).
   2. Install required packages - from the `wm_iot_sdk` directory: